 Full BCM Lifecycle Development

-Although every client is different and their requirements may also be different PlanB Consulting tends to follow the Business Continuity Institute's BCM Lifeycle for the delivery of Business Continuity.
-The above diagram gives an overview of our approach.
+Although every client is different and their requirements may also be different, PlanB Consulting follows the Business Continuity Institute's BCM Lifecyle for the delivery of Business Continuity.
+The above diagram gives an overview of the different elements of approach.
 How each item is delivered depends on the requirements of the project.
-Elements such as the Business Impact Analysis and the development of plans may be carried out using the Train – Support – Assure™ methodology or may be developed by PlanB Consulting’s consultants.

 1. Gap Analysis (optional)